OCR General Certificate of Secondary Education (GCSE) Biology Practice Exam

 Get further explanation with Examzify DeepDiveBeta

-Ability to store excess sugars
+Ability to store nutrients

 Next Question